Aliases for ACKR4 Gene

 GeneCards Summary for ACKR4 Gene

 ACKR4 (Atypical Chemokine Receptor 4) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Chemokine Signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
+Diseases associated with ACKR4 include Irritant Dermatitis and Sezary's Disease.
+Among its related pathways are Signaling by GPCR and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and chemokine receptor activity.
 An important paralog of this gene is CCR7.

 Atypical chemokine receptor that controls chemokine levels and localization via high-affinity chemokine binding that is uncoupled from classic ligand-driven signal transduction cascades, resulting instead in chemokine sequestration, degradation, or transcytosis.
 Also known as interceptor (internalizing receptor) or chemokine-scavenging receptor or chemokine decoy receptor.
 Acts as a receptor for chemokines CCL2, CCL8, CCL13, CCL19, CCL21 and CCL25.
 Chemokine-binding does not activate G-protein-mediated signal transduction but instead induces beta-arrestin recruitment, leading to ligand internalization.
 Plays an important role in controlling the migration of immune and cancer cells that express chemokine receptors CCR7 and CCR9, by reducing the availability of CCL19, CCL21, and CCL25 through internalization.
 Negatively regulates CXCR3-induced chemotaxis.
 Regulates T-cell development in the thymus.